eibens/emoji-list/README.md

 ]
 ```

+## npm

+You can get the list from npm:

+    npm install @eibens/emoji-list

+The emoji list object is the default export of the package:

 ## Do it yourself

 You can export the list yourself, if you wish.
 The steps were tested and work in newest Firefox and Google Chrome: